SVG COMMUNITY COLLEGE FOOTBALL - NBC SVG

-Year One ICT-CET and Year One Technical Business won matches yesterday in the French Verandah St Vincent and the Grenadines Community College Faculty Football Championship at the Sion Hill Playing Field.
+The French Verandah St Vincent and the Grenadines Community College Faculty Football Championship will resume today at the Sion Hill Playing Field after it was suspended on Thursday and Friday because of a Tropical Storm Watch for Tropical Storm, Kirk here in St Vincent and the Grenadines.

-Year One ICT-CET came from being 1-0 behind to beat Year One Engineering 2-1 with goals by Demron Olliver in the 45th minute, and Chad Haynes in the 48th.
-Geron Mc Dowall had put Year One Engineering ahead in the 20th minute.

-Year One Technical Business defeated Year Two Engineering 2-0 in the afternoon’s second match.
-Zadaan Simmons and Aaron Jackson were the goal scorers.
+This afternoon’s matches will include Year One Sciences and Business Studies against Year Two Arts and General Studies at 1:15, Year One Arts and General Studies versus Year Two Sciences and Business Studies at 2:30, and Year One ICT-ECT opposing Year Two Engineering at 3:45.

 Advertisement